epigen/unsupervised_analysis/README.md

 **Visualization**
 The R-packages ggplot2 (ver) [ref] and patchwork (ver) [ref] were used to generate all 2D visualizations colored by metadata [metadata], feature(s) [features_to_plot], and/or clustering results.
 Interactive visualizations in self-contained HTML files of all 2D and 3D projections/embeddings were generated using plotly express (ver) [ref].

+**Cluster Analysis**

+**Leiden Clustering**
+We applied the Leiden algorithm (ver) [ref] to the UMAP KNN graphs specified by the respective parameters (metric, n_neighbors).
+The adjacency matrix of the KNN graph was converted to a weighted undirected graph using igraph (ver) [ref].
+The Leiden algorithm was then applied to this graph, using the specified partition type [partition_types], resolution [resolutions], and number of iterations [n_iterations].
+All clustering results were visualized as described above as 2D and interactive 2D and 3D plots for all available embedings/projections.

+**Clustification Approach**
+We developed/emplyed an iterative clustering approach, termed Clustification, that merges clusters based on misclassification.
+The method was initialized with the clustering result that had the highest resolution (i.e., the most clusters).
+We then performed iterative classification using the cluster labels.
+This involved a stratified 5-fold cross-validation and a Random Forest classifier with default parameters (e.g., 100 trees).
+The predicted labels were retained for each iteration.
+Clusters were merged based on a normalized confusion matrix built using the predicted labels.
+This matrix was made symmetric and upper triangular, resulting in a similarity graph.
+The stopping criterion was set such that if the maximum edge weight was less than 2.5% (i.e., 0.025), the process would stop and return the current cluster labels.
+Otherwise, the two clusters connected by the maximum edge weight were merged.
+This process was repeated until the stopping criterion was met.

+**Clustree Analysis & Visualization**
+We performed cluster analysis and visualization using the Clustree package (ver) [ref] with the parameters [count_filter], [prop_filter], and [layout].
+The default analysis produced a standard Clustree visualization, ordered by the number of clusters and annotated accordingly.
+For the custom analysis, we extended the default behaviour by adding [metadata_of_interest] as additional "clusterings".
+Metadata and features, specified in the configuration, were highlighted on top of the clusterings using aggregation functions.
+For numerical data, we used the [numerical_aggregation_option] function , and for categorical data, we used the [categorical_label_option] function.

+**Cluster Validation - External Indices**
+We validated/analyzed the clustering results by comparing them with all categorical metadata using external cluster indices.
+The complementary indices used were Adjusted Mutual Information (AMI) [ref], Adjusted Rand Index (ARI) [ref], Fowlkes-Mallows Index (FMI) [ref], Homogeneity, Completeness, and V-Measure [ref] from scikit-learn (ver) [ref].
+The indices were calculated for each clustering result and each categorical metadata, and visualized using hierarchically clustered heatmaps.

+**Cluster Validation - Internal Indices & MCDM using TOPSIS** We performed internal cluster validation using six complementary indices: Silhouette, Calinski-Harabasz, C-index, Dunn index, Davis-Bouldin Score from the clusterCrit package (ver) [ref], and a weighted Bayesian Information Criterion (BIC) approach as described in [Reichl 2018 - Chapter 4.2.2 - Internal Indices](https://repositum.tuwien.at/handle/20.500.12708/3488).
+Due to computational cost, PCA results representing 90% of variance explained were used as input, and only a random sample proportion of [sample_proportion] was used.
+These internal cluster indices are linear, using Euclidean distance metrics.
+To rank all clustering results and [metadata_of_interest] from best to worst, we applied the Multiple-criteria decision-making (MCDM) method TOPSIS from the the Python package pymcdm (ver) [ref] to the internal cluster indices, as described in [Reichl 2018 - Chapter 4.3.1 - The Favorite Approach](https://repositum.tuwien.at/handle/20.500.12708/3488).

 **The analysis and visualizations described here were performed using a publicly available Snakemake [ver] (ref) workflow [DOI]().**